Last edited on February 20, 2021 Sarah Pereira

 Watching films in a foreign language is a good way to learn how some words are pronounced and how people communicate there.

-5) Search up the Top 1000 most used Words in the Language and then Study them.
+Search up the Top 1000 most used Words and Study Them

 When you search up the 1000 most used words in the language you’re learning, you’ll be able to prioritize those words first, that way you know at least the bare minimum.